ttiny/deploy/README.md

 Deploy
 ======
 A tool for git and Docker deployments.
+A middle ground between simple Docker composition tools and full blown cluster orchestration.

-_The project is in pre-release state and is still being shaped by using it and finding better ways to do so in our environment._
+_The project is not battle tested in production yet._

 The tool performs three functions (not necessarily all of them):